 What criteria are being considered for new names?

 While we are still working to finalize the official criteria, the commission generally agrees that the names of our military installations should appropriately reflect the courage, values, sacrifices and diversity of our military men and women, with consideration given to the local or regional significance of names and their potential to inspire and motivate our service members.

 How will new names be selected for installations?

 Congress mandated incorporating local sensitivities in the process and recommendations.
-Members of the public may submit recommendations for names via the Commission's website and by completing Fort Bragg's informal survey (located on this page under "Quick Links") with embedded recommended names.
+Members of the public may submit recommendations for names via the Commission's website.

 Please note that the number of submissions received for any particular name will not influence final recommendations made by the commission - suggested names will be considered based solely on their merit.
 The Commission will provide its final recommendation to Congress by Oct.
 1, 2022.